Signed in as:

 45 minutes - $65

 Cupping is a therapeutic practice that involves creating suction on the skin using a glass or plastic cup.
 Cupping can be applied stationary on dry skin or as sliding cups with an emollient that allows the cups to glide along the skin.
+We love to use cupping for pain and recovery of energy.

 Cupping leaves temporary marks on the skin that can look like bruising.
 In cases of wet cupping, where lancets are used to puncture the skin along with cupping, the marks may be darker.
 The marks themselves typically do not hurt and will resolve within days of treatment.